es-progress/zephyr/docs/remix.md

     linux	/casper/vmlinuz  file=/cdrom/preseed/zephyr.seed maybe-ubiquity quiet splash ---
     ```

+    !!! tip

+        In preseed files, an include directive is supported, so you can split your preseed configuration into multiple files.

+        **Example**
+        ```
+        # zephyr.seed

+        #!include default.seed
+        d-i ubiquity/custom_title_text string Custom Title Text only in zephyr.seed
+        ```

 1. (Optional) Customize GRUB menu of the remixed ISO.

     You can override the stock `grub.cfg` with your own at `/remix/grub.cfg`.